wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-use-hive-curl.md

     * **INSERT OVERWRITE ...
 SELECT** - Selects rows from the **log4jLogs** table that contain **[ERROR]**, then inserts the data into the **errorLogs** table.
     * **SELECT** - Selects all rows from the new **errorLogs** table.

 7. Use the job ID returned to check the status of the job.
-Once it has succeeded, use Azure CLI for Mac, Linux and Windows as described previously to download and view the results.
+Once it has succeeded, use Azure CLI for <!-- deleted by customization Mac, Linux and --> Windows as described previously to download and view the results.
 The output should contain three lines, all of which contain **[ERROR]**.

 ##<a id="summary"></a>Summary